mollie/laravel-cashier-mollie/docs/01-installation.md

 # Installation

+## Early release warning

+This is an early release for this package.
+Things are likely to change before production-ready stability is reached.

+At this point it's strongly advised to only use this package with Mollie's **test API**.

+The more we learn, the faster we will get to a stable release.
+Help us get there faster by opening a ticket in the issue tracker with your comments, suggestions, questions, problems etc..
+We're here to help you.

+##Installation
 First, make sure to add the Mollie key to your `.env` file.
 You can obtain an API key from the [Mollie dashboard](https://www.mollie.com/dashboard/developers/api-keys):

 ```dotenv